scalameter/scalameter/home/gettingstarted/generators.md

       def generate(params: Parameters): T
     }

+ScalaMeter generators are **lazy** -- they do not internally hold references to test input objects by default.
+Instead, they generate them lazily when calling the `next` method of their input data iterators.

 As mentioned earlier, generators are divided into two main categories -- the *basic* generators and the *composed* generators.
 A number of basic generators are already predefined, and you can obtain